Model Validation Using Mutated Training Labels: An Exploratory Study: Results

 \subsection{RQ1: Effectiveness of \tech in Model Selection}

-For the synthetic datasets, we use \emph{scikit-learn}~\cite{scikit-learn} synthetic dataset distributions: 1) Moon: the data points are distributed with two interleaving half circles.
-2) Circle: the data points are distributed in the form of a large circle containing a smaller circle in two dimensions.
-3) Linearly-separable: the data points are linearly separable.
-This experiment uses the same settings as in the \emph{Scikit-learn} tutorial~\cite{sklearnercompare}.
+To answer RQ1, we use synthetic datasets to explore whether \tech recommends the learners whose decision boundaries best match the data patterns.
+We use synthetic datasets because synthetic datasets have ground-truth data patterns for model selection (more details in Section~\ref{sec:evaluation}).
+The data distribution of real-world UCI datasets, however, is often unknown or difficult to visualise.
+To generate synthetic datasets, we use three \emph{scikit-learn}~\citep{scikit-learn} synthetic dataset distributions, which are designed as a tutorial to illustrate the nature of decision boundaries of different classifiers.
+This experiment uses the same settings as in the \emph{Scikit-learn} tutorial~\citep{sklearnercompare}.
 Each dataset has 100 training data points for model selection.
-We generate another 2,000 points as hold-out test sets.
+We generate another 2,000 points as test sets.

-Figure~\ref{fig:modelselectiontutorial} shows the training data points, decision boundaries of each classifier, and measurement values from PV, CV, and test accuracy on the 2,000 hold-out test set.
-When manually comparing data patterns and decision boundaries, we observe that \tech tends to give high values for cases where the decision boundaries match well the data patterns.
-The \emph{Scikit-learn} documentation mentions that Naive Bayes and Linear SVM are more suitable for linearly-separable data; accordingly, \tech provides largest values for these two classifiers.
-We also observe that Gaussian Process has circle decision boundaries on zero-noise data, yet \tech is low.
-This is because its decision boundaries are easily affected by noise, as shown by the noisy-data sub-graphs.
+Figure~\ref{fig:modelselectiontutorial} shows the training data points, decision boundaries of each classifier, and measurement values from \tech, CV, and test accuracy (on the 2,000 test data points).
+We have the following observations. \emph{First}, \tech tends to have large values for cases where the decision boundaries match well the data patterns; it provides more discriminating scores for model selection under different datasets, it is easy to pick out the top-2 models that match the data distributions the best based on \tech. \emph{Second}, the recommended models from \tech are less affected by the noise in the training data.

-The figure also shows cases where cross validation and test accuracy have limitations in evaluating data-learner fit.
-For example, for the circle distribution, Decision Trees and Random Forests (for which maximum depth is 10 for both classifiers) give obviously ill-fitted rectangle-shaped decision boundaries, yet the cross validation accuracy and hold-out test accuracy remain high.
+The figure also shows cases \emph{where CV and test accuracy have limitations} in evaluating ML models.
+For example, in Figure~\ref{fig:modelselectiontutorial}, for the circle distribution, Decision Trees and Random Forests (with maximum depth of 10) give obviously ill-fitted rectangle-shaped decision boundaries, yet the cross validation accuracy and test accuracy remain high.
+In addition, from Table~\ref{tab:rq1.1results}, it is more difficult to select proper models based on CV and test accuracy, because CV and test accuracy are often very similar across different models.

+For ease of observation, we present Table~\ref{tab:rq1.1results} to show the models recommended by \tech, CV, and test accuracy, based on their top-2 scores shown by Figure~\ref{fig:modelselectiontutorial}.
+The ground-truth models in bold are based on manual observation and widely-adopted ML knowledge.
+For example, \emph{Scikit-learn} documentation ~\citep{sklearnercompare} mentions that Naive Bayes and Linear SVM are more suitable for linearly-separable data.
+Overall, we have the following conclusion: among all the model selection tasks we explored, the hit rate is 92\% for \tech, 53\% for CV accuracy, and 55\% for test accuracy.